Please contact us at 763-417-4190 if you cannot find an answer to your question.

 Fighters are randomly paired up by the Uventex system.
 There may be adjustments based upon physical size of competitors and/or to separate competitors from the same school.

-In the “A” level Black Belt divisions and in all Under Black Belt divisions, the Diamond Nationals offers a Consolation bracket for competitors (six or more in the division) who lose their first match.
+• Under Black Belts: There is a Consolation bracket for competitors (six or more in the division) who lose their first match.
 The Consolation bracket insures that a competitor will get a second opportunity to compete.
 In divisions with 5 or fewer competitors, the fifth place person automatically is awarded the Consolation trophy but will not compete in a second match.